carpentries/instructor-training/episodes/23-introductions.md

 Sharing and discussing these data with learners can help to combat imposter syndrome and let them know that they are welcome 'as they are'.

 **Share some advice for success** -- including your confidence that they can do it!
-If you have a range of skill backgrounds, this is a good opportunity to offer differentiated advice on how to make the most of the experience, e.g. suggesting that intermediate learners build their skills by helping a neighbor or considering more advanced questions to be discussed during the breaks.
+If you have a range of skill backgrounds, this is a good opportunity to offer differentiated advice on how to make the most of the experience, e.g. suggesting that intermediate learners build their skills by helping a neighbour or considering more advanced questions to be discussed during the breaks.

 **Whet learners' appetites for workshop content**.
 In most cases, your learners chose to attend this workshop, but they may yet be unclear on whether it will